-- 1. Open the SERCOS Setup file (.src) that you want to print.
+- 1. Open the SERCOS Setup file (\.src) that you want to print.
 If you just want to print the data for one ring, select that ring.
-If you want to print the data for a slave, select that slave. - Choose File | Print from the menu, press <Ctrl + P>, or choose the print button from the toolbar.
-The print dialog box appears and you can click OK.
+If you want to print the data for a slave, select that slave. - 2.
+Choose one of the following methods to bring up the print dialog: - Click / button from the standard toolbar. - Select File | Print from the menu. - Select <Ctrl + P>. - 3.
+The print dialog box appears and you can click OK. - 4.
 If you want to print the data for everything in your setup file, choose All in the print dialog box and click OK.